An explanation of Mondrian's oeuvre by Michael Sciam

 A lasting interpretation

-If by reality we mean only the way things appear to us, we would have to conclude that in today’s world, where the appearance of things change so rapidly, reality has no lasting consistency which is, indeed, a recurrent impression nowadays.
+If by reality we mean only the way things appear to us, we would have to conclude that our world, where the appearance of things change so rapidly, reality has no lasting consistency which is, indeed, a recurrent impression today.

 “Everything we see fades away.
 Nature is always the same but nothing remains of it, of what it appears.
 Our art must give the thrill of its duration, must make us taste it eternal.”
 (Paul Cézanne)